Vishnuj-n/STEP-BY-STEP-DEC-7/doc/BONUS_DETECTION_EXPLAINED.md

 # Detect activity type
 activity_type = 'scheduler_task'

-if 'talk to duck' in task_desc_lower:
+if 'talk to doc' in task_desc_lower or 'talk to duck' in task_desc_lower:
     activity_type = 'talk_to_duck'
 elif 'quiz' in task_desc_lower:
     activity_type = 'quiz'